 What to bring to divorce court

 The hope is always to be able to resolve the details of a divorce outside of a trial setting.
-This is the purpose of mediation and even of discussions with a licensed divorce attorney.
+This is the purpose of mediation and even discussions with a licensed divorce attorney.
 However, this is not always possible.
-So, to answer your question of what to bring to divorce court, I will give you a list of documents that we will review in my office.
+So, to answer your question of what to bring to the divorce court, I will give you a list of documents that we will review in my office.

 Appearing in family court is a requirement for those who have children.
 The court is there to help ensure that the best interests of the child are looked after in the course of dissolving the marriage.
-Florida provides for “shared parental responsibility,” a co-parenting arrangement that requires joint decisions be made on established key aspects of a child’s life.
+Florida provides for “shared parental responsibility,” a co-parenting arrangement that requires joint decisions to be made on established key aspects of a child’s life.
 If you have children, you and your spouse will appear with your attorneys before the judge to establish time-sharing schedules and a parenting plan.

 If possible, it is wise to settle important details like custody sharing and schedules outside of the courtroom with the assistance of attorneys or mediators.
 Otherwise, the well-being of your children will be placed in the hands of someone who does not know them nearly as well as you do.